JFujitaD/Maze-Solver/README.md

 ## Additional Information
 - This is still in early stages.
 Only depth first search has been implemented.
-- The number of cells in configurable in MyWindow.java
+- The number of cells is configurable in MyWindow.java